 During his professional career in intercollegiate athletics, Dunaway has served as the media coordinator for the 2007 and 2010 NCAA Men's Basketball Tournament First/Second Rounds and the 2011 NCAA Men's Basketball Tournament New Orleans Southeast Regional.
 He also oversaw media services for the 2004 NCAA Division I Men's Tennis Championships in Tulsa, Okla.

 Dunaway has also served in various support roles with both college and national events, including the 2011 NCAA Men's Final Four in Houston, the 2010 NCAA Men's Basketball Final Four in Indianapolis and the 2008 NCAA Women's Basketball Tournament Regional in New Orleans.
-He also assisted with the 2007, 2008, 2010 and 2011 Allstate Sugar Bowls, the 2008 BCS National Championship game, the 1998 Southwestern Bell Cotton Bowl and the 124th Kentucky Derby in 1998.
+He also assisted with the 2007, 2008, 2010, 2011, 2012, 2013 and 2014 Allstate Sugar Bowls, the 2008 and 2012 BCS National Championship games, the 1998 Southwestern Bell Cotton Bowl and the 124th Kentucky Derby in 1998.

 Prior to Tulane, Dunaway spent nine years as an assistant media relations director at The University of Tulsa where he oversaw the publicity efforts for the Golden Hurricane women's basketball team and men's and women's soccer teams in each of his nine years, while spending six years with the Tulsa men's and women's tennis squads.